imrefazekas/connect-rest/README.md

 	rest.get('/books/:title', functionN0 );

+or

+	rest.get('/books/:title/:chapter', functionN0 );

 You can define parametrised paths for services to accept REST variables from the caller.
-In this case, whatever string is after the 'books', will be interpret as a variable and passed to the service function via the request object.
+In this case, whatever string is after the 'books', will be interpret as variable(s) and passed to the service function via the request object.

-So sending a get request to the uri '/api/books/AliceInWonderland', will result the following request object:
+So sending a get request to the uri '/api/books/AliceInWonderland/1', will result the following request object:

-	{"headers": ...,"parameters":{"title":"AliceInWonderland"}}
+	{"headers": ...,"parameters":{"title":"AliceInWonderland", "chapter": "1"}}

 ## Context: